Southern California City Council Gives Key Approval to Disneyland Expansion Plan - ExBulletin

 They may have plans for a pedestrian bridge now, but once they own it, they could just as easily remove it, Taylor said.
 It will be theirs and theirs entirely.
 Voters will have no say in its future use.

 Ken Potrock, president of Disneyland Resort, said during the meeting: “We are ready to bring the next level of immersive entertainment here to Anaheim.
-Over the past two decades, Disney's investments have included Cars Land, Pixar Pier, Star Wars Galaxys Edge and Avengers Campus.
+Over the past two decades, Disney's investments have included Cars Land, Pixar Pier, Edge of the Star Wars Galaxy And Avengers Campus.

 Disney has not committed to which stories it plans to feature given that new development will take years.